ValeriiaProskuriakova/Black-Jack-with-JS/README.md

 <pre>
 Light version of a Black Jack game built on JavaScript
 ###
-If you get more than 21 points, you lose 20$.
+If after picking three cards you get more than 21 points, you lose 20$.
 If you get 21 poits, you win Black Jack and your money is doubled.
-If you have 0, it remains 0 if you lose, but in case you have 21, you receive a 200$ prize.
+If you have 0, it remains 0 till you gain more money.
 ###
 I learned how to
 * generate random numbers and round them with Math object